Samurai II: Duel at Ichijoji Temple: Plot

-Elsewhere in Kyoto, Koetsu Honami has taken Musashi to see the star courtesan Yoshino at the best nightclub in town.
-She performs her dance routine then comes to sit by Musashi.
-An ascetic Musashi declines any drinks, so the women make ribald double entendres and call him "Mr. Weak".

-At the school Denschichiro comes to see his older brother, ripping him for the cowardice in not fighting the previous evening.
+At the school Denschichiro comes to see his older brother, berating him for his cowardice in not fighting the previous evening.

 All over town the men are looking for Musashi.
-Honami's mother tells Takuan Musashi is being kept occupied in the geisha quarters until the trouble passes.
 Finally two men discover where he is and deliver a summons from Denschichiro to duel at nine that night at Rengein Temple.

 Denschichiro waits at the temple as Musashi arrives, and they start a swordfight.
-As a geisha sings, Musashi returns none the worse for wear, the geisha tells him he must visit with Lady Yoshino.
-Mushashi is shy beside the aggressive courtesan while she taunts him and questions his attitude towards women.
+As a geisha sings, Musashi returns none the worse for wear.

 Seijuro sees his dead brother laid out and tells him he shouldn't have been so rash.
 He tells Sasaki he must now fight Musashi.
-Seijuro then goes to a bedroom and apologizes to a sad Akemi and asks for one kind word from her to help his spirit, she refuses and says she'll pray for Musashi.

 Toji has 200 gold pieces and prepares to leave town with Oko, leaving Akemi behind.
 As the two run out they bump into Matahachi and scurry off.
 As Matahachi gets up his mother Osugi arrives.
 He shows his mother the scroll he took from the dying samurai, it is a diploma from the Chujo School and he claims it as his, and he has changed his name to Kojiro Sasaki.

 Musashi relaxes by painting at Yoshino's place, but he hears the word on the streets that he's a coward, so he prepares to leave.
-Yoshino leaves him a farewell note, not being able to tell him goodbye since he is her true love.
-As soon as Musashi leaves the nightclub area, he is quickly surrounded by the people from Yoshioka school.
+Leaving the nightclub area, he is quickly surrounded by the people from Yoshioka school.
 Sasaki intervenes and introduces himself to Musashi.
 They agree to a duel with Seijuro at five the next morning at Ichijoji Temple, 19 February.
 The duel is posted for all to read.

-Otsu prays at the temple, Takuan prepares to have her long hair cut to become a nun.
-As Takuan readies the razor Jotaro comes and tells her she must go the Ichijoji Temple for the duel.